Fire Door Installation

 How often should my fire doors be maintained?

-Why use a 3rd party accredited Installer and maintainer like Ceaton?
+Why use a 3rd party certified Installer and maintainer like Ceaton?

 We at Ceaton are proud to be able to offer fire doors that are manufactured and installed to the BMTRDA Q-Mark scheme.
-This gives the end client the peace of mind that the doors have been accredited from the point of manufacture to the end of the installation and maintained to a third-party accredited scheme on an on-going basis.
+This gives the end client the peace of mind that the doors have been certified from the point of manufacture to the end of the installation and maintained to a third-party certified scheme on an ongoing basis.

 About your Fire Doors

-Each door range is given its fire rating primarily by the amount of time it takes for the fire to affect the integrity of the door assembly, for example and FD30 provides 30 minute of protection and an FD60 would provide 60 minutes.
-Any accessories that are fitted on a fire door needs to be tested with that door and have clear
+Each door range is given its fire rating primarily by the amount of time it takes for the fire to affect the integrity of the door assembly, for example, an FD30 provides 30 minutes of protection and an FD60 would provide 60 minutes.
+Any accessories that are fitted on a fire door need to be tested with that door and have clear

 traceability to ensure the set is fully compatible and the rating of the door has not been compromised.